kneron/document_center/docs/toolchain/manual.md

 1. How to install and use the toolchain docker.
 2. What tools are in the toolchain.
-3. How to use utilize the tools through python API.
+3. How to use utilize the tools through Python API.

 ** Major changes of past versions**

+* **[v0.15.0]**
+    * Document now is written for Python API.
+The original script document can be found in [Command Line Script Tools](http://doc.kneron.com/docs/toolchain/command_line/).
 * **[v0.14.0]**
     * ONNX is updated to 1.6.0
     * Pytorch is updated to 1.7.1